la-mar/iwell-deo/README.md

 ```

 ### Migrations

+NOTE: This configuration is no longer used, as the app now uses the default public schema in its own database.
+What is below is left for future reference.

 When setting up a new migration environment with alembic, edit version_table_schema
 in env.py before running the first migration.
 This tells alembic to store the